TimoGuy/multithreaded_job_system/TimosMultithreadedFiberJobSystem/v3_plans.md

 1. OKAYU UPDATE!!!
 I figured out the `front_idx` and `back_idx` were just getting off in the ring buffer.
 After fixing those issues it works great!!!

+For the issues with multiple job sources:
+1. Mmmmmm it loks like there's no issues with

 ## Benchmarking with profiler (debug mode).